 Kindy funding is once again under threat.
 Under Malcolm Turnbull and the Liberals, federal funding for kindy was due to run out at the end of this year.
-Now, they've extended the funding, but only to the end of 2018.
-Not good enough.
+Now, they've extended the funding, but only to the end of 2019.

 The federal government provides funding for universal access to kindy.
 The funding helps make sure that children have access to at least 15 hours of kindy per week for 40 weeks in the year.

 Labor introduced this funding when we were in government.
 We committed $955 million over five years.